 I sometimes get this error on Google chrome even when the website I am trying to visit is working fine.
-It will be fixed if I refresh the page few times, clear the cache or use a different browser ( which I don’t want to ! ).
+It will be fixed if I refresh the page a few times, clear the cache or use a different browser ( which I don’t want to).

 Why This Error ?

 When you visit a webpage (like a search results page), Google Chrome will pre-fetch the IP addresses of all websites that are listed on that page.
 Since the browser has the IP addresses of all the links in advance, DNS pre-fetching ensures that any links that may you click on that webpage will load faster.
 However, when pre-fetching fails, something that’s not very uncommon, you may get the link broken error. ( source )

 How to Fix it